Nithya Venkat enjoys writing about scientists who have made their mark in science with their outstanding work.

 The scientific papers published by Albert Einstein drew the attention of top universities.
 In 1909 he was asked to join the University of Zurich as an associate professor.
 He was then appointed as a full-time professor at the German University of Prague in Czechoslovakia.
-Within a year Einstein became a professor at FIT.
+Within a year, Einstein became a professor at FIT.

-In 1913 the famous scientists Max Planck and Walter Nernst met Einstein and requested him to join the University of Berlin in Germany and also offered him a full membership in the Prussian Academy of Science.
+In 1913 the famous scientists Max Planck and Walter Nernst met Einstein.
+They requested him to join the University of Berlin in Germany and offered him a full membership in the Prussian Academy of Science.
 Einstein accepted their offer in 1914.
 When he left for Germany, his wife chose to stay back with her two sons.

 In 1920 Einstein was honored with a lifelong honorary visiting professorship at the University of Leiden in Holland.
-During this time he campaigned for the cause of Zionism.
+During this time, he campaigned for the cause of Zionism.

-Einstein faced a lot of opposition from well-known Nobel Prize winning physicists Philipp Lenard and Johannes Stark.
+Einstein faced a lot of opposition from well-known Nobel Prize-winning physicists Philipp Lenard and Johannes Stark.
 The attacks continued till Einstein resigned from the Prussian Academy of Science in 1933.
 After the Nazis had taken over Germany, Einstein immigrated to the US.

 Einstein—As a Person

 Einstein loved solitude and was not comfortable with socializing and giving speeches in front of people.

 He was absent-minded and often forgot the names of his peers.
-This aspect of Einstein did not upset his peers; they were even amused and attributed these traits of Einstein to his concentration of finding solutions to problems.
+This aspect of Einstein did not upset his peers; they were even amused and attributed these traits of Einstein to his concentration on finding solutions to problems.

 Albert Einstein loved to play the violin.
 He took time off from his busy schedule to practice the violin.
 Throughout his life, the violin remained his faithful companion.
 He was a fan of Bach and Mozart.

-Einstein was greatly saddened because his equation E = mc squared was used to construct a bomb that destroyed Hiroshima, Japan in 1945.
+Einstein was greatly saddened because his equation E = mc squared was used to construct a bomb that destroyed Hiroshima, Japan, in 1945.

-His Last days
+His Last Days